EthanMerrill/100-Days-of-Code/journal.md

 Very little progress.
 If anything I deleted more code than I wrote today, this Pomodoro timer is kicking my butt!

+# dec 28

+# dec 29

+Made significant progress on the tests.
+I ended the day with all but one passing.
+This is the most productive I have been in many days.
+To end the day I made a post on the FCC forum to see if anyone else could help me pass the test.
+THe issue I am having *I think* is the formatting of the time object.
+I traced the error to a specific line of code in the test script.
+The error I was getting wasn't clear, but this tracing makes me think its a failure of a regex execution.
+A member of the FCC Discord helped me work through the problem as well, but wasn't able to figure out the issue either.
+It was still nice to have their assistance, and helps give a slight feeling of community.

+# dec 30